gautam678/Grid-developer/README.md

 Priority queues are like queues but differ in the fact that each element has a priority associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.
 If two elements have the same priority, they are served according to their order in the queue.
 This gives us a way to pull the smallest one out quickly.

 ### Algorithm
-[^1] Make a r-tree with the existing world coordinates.
+1. Make a r-tree with the existing world coordinates.
-[^2] arrange the biggest boxes into a priority queue in the order from nearest to farthest from query point.
+2. arrange the biggest boxes into a priority queue in the order from nearest to farthest from query point.
-[^3] unpack the nearest box removing it from the queue and putting all its children (smaller boxes) back into the queue alongside the bigger ones.
+3. unpack the nearest box removing it from the queue and putting all its children (smaller boxes) back into the queue alongside the bigger ones.
-[^4] Repeat step 3 recursively, each time putting its children back into the queue.
+4. Repeat step 3 recursively, each time putting its children back into the queue.
-[^5]When we reach the leaves, pop the leaves out, the first 5 leaves will be the closest to the query point.
+5. When we reach the leaves, pop the leaves out, the first 5 leaves will be the closest to the query point.